jeelfaldu7/bio_project/README.md

 ## Overview

 **Biotech Trend Intelligence** is a data-driven pipeline we built to automatically monitor emerging developments across the biotechnology industry and convert them into structured, decision-ready insights.
-The project demonstrates our ability to design a clean, reliable workflow that ingests real-world biotech news, processes it through a controlled AI summarization layer, and outputs standardized JSON used by a lightweight Streamlit dashboard.
+The project demonstrates our ability to design a clean, reliable workflow that ingests real-world biotech news, processes it through a controlled AI summarization layer, and outputs standardized JSON used by a lightweight [**Streamlit dashboard**](https://bioproject.streamlit.app/).

 The system collects articles from curated biotech-focused RSS feeds—including therapeutics, clinical development, genomics, synthetic biology, regulatory updates, and market dynamics—and parses each item into a unified schema.